2023 Pacific Games: Sports

-As amended in the Pacific Games charter on 14 July 2019, in Apia, Samoa, the programme of the Pacific Games shall consist of a maximum 24 sports.
+As amended in the Pacific Games charter on 14 July 2019, in Apia, Samoa, the programme of the Pacific Games shall consist of 17 mandatory sports and 7 optionals who have to reflect the local interests.
 The following sports are scheduled for the games:

 Calendar

+The 2023 schedule by session was released by the Games Organizing Committee on 19 June 2023.

+Daily medal events for all sports are yet to be confirmed.